filipecbmoc/vnc-rfb-client/README.md

 client.clientCutText(text);

 client.resetState(); // Reset the state of the client, clear the frame buffer and purge all data

+client.getFb(); // Returns the framebuffer with cursor printed to it if using Cursor Pseudo Encoding

 ```

 <!-- ROADMAP -->